JoKerDii/DS-FAS/docs/notes/questions.md

 * **What is AdaBoost?**

+  AdaBoost is the first designed boosting algorithm with a particular loss function.

   AdaBoost is adaptive boosting.
 It is adaptive in the sense that <u>subsequent weak learners are tweaked in favor of those instances misclassified by previous classifiers</u>.
 The model is adapted to put more weight on misclassified samples and less weight on correctly classified samples.
 The final prediction is a <u>weighted average of all the weak learners, where more weight is placed on stronger learners</u>.

-Eventually, Adaboost minimizes a differentiable error function (<u>exponential loss</u>: differentiable with respect to $\widehat{y}$ and it is an <u>upper bound of error</u>).
+  The technique of Boosting uses various loss functions.
+In case of AdaBoost, it minimizes the exponential loss function that can make the algorithm sensitive to the outliers.

 * **How does AdaBoost get different splits in each weak learner?**